percona/k8spg-docs/docs/backups.md

     using base64-encoded versions of two files: the file containing the private key you have just downloaded, and the special `gcs.conf` configuration file.

-    This `gcs.conf` file should have the following contents:
+    The content of the `gcs.conf` file depends on the repository name.
+In case of the `repo1` repository, it looks as follows:

     ```
     [global]